shreyn/ResearchNotes/Algorithmic Game Theory/Textbook Notes - Algorithmic Game Theory, Nisan, Tardos, Roughgarden, Vazirani/Chapter 1 - Basic Solutions and Computational Issues.md

 - This does not have a dominant strategy (the player's strategy depends on what he assumes about the strategies of other players, results in unpredictable behavior).
 **Vickrey's mechanism** (second price auction) solves this.
 - Winner is highest bidder, but he pays the value of the second highest bid (not his highest bid).
-- Each player's dominant strategy is to report his true value as the bid, independent of the other players.
+- Each player's dominant strategy is to report his true value (telling the truth) as the bid, independent of the other players.
 	- How?
-If you were to overpay, then
+Suppose you value at $100.
+If someone bids less than 100, then you win, pay their price (so you profit).
+If someone bids more than 100, you lose, pay nothing (profit 0).
+Either way, you never lose money (overpay).
+Some properties of Vickrey auction:
+1. Winner is the one who values it the most
+	- Goal is to design s.t. selfish players lead to socially optimal outcome.
+2. Dominant strategy games like Vickrey is very simple to play.
+	- One can play the game by just asking for all the player's valuation functions, and basically play the game for them. (revelation principle)
+### Pure Strategy Nash Equilibrium